StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Bug fixes**

 * This release deprecates the `withCauseOf` stql construct.
-See [https://l.stackstate.com/R8opqs](https://l.stackstate.com/R8opqs) for more info on how to migrate existing view.
 STAC-7884.
 * The groovy sandboxing has been improved to cover a number of edge cases.
 * The groovy sandbox is stricter and favors security at the cost of flexibility